Cargo Trailer Camper Conversion: The Ultimate Guide (37 Ideas to Build Your Dream Trailer)

 1. Large solar battery bank

-2. Rainwater collection system
+2. Portable rainwater collection system

 3. Composting toilet